MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Budget.md

 ms.author: leeclontz
 ---

-# Budget in Cloud for Nonprofit core data model
+# Budget in Microsoft for Nonprofit core data model

 A Budget represents the amount of funds that can be awarded for a particular delivery framework (i.e Program, Project, Initiative, Activity) for a defined period of time (i.e. fiscal year).